-Mots clés : rough paths, Hopf algebra, integration
+Mots-clés : rough paths, Hopf algebra, integration

 @article{AIHPB_2015__51_1_207_0, author = {Hairer, Martin and Kelly, David}, title = {Geometric versus non-geometric rough paths}, journal = {Annales de l'I.H.P.
-Probabilit\'es et statistiques}, pages = {207--251}, publisher = {Gauthier-Villars}, volume = {51}, number = {1}, year = {2015}, doi = {10.1214/13-AIHP564}, mrnumber = {3300969}, zbl = {06412903}, language = {en}, url = {http://www.numdam.org/articles/10.1214/13-AIHP564/} }
+Probabilit\'es et statistiques}, pages = {207--251}, publisher = {Gauthier-Villars}, volume = {51}, number = {1}, year = {2015}, doi = {10.1214/13-AIHP564}, mrnumber = {3300969}, zbl = {06412903}, language = {en}, url = {https://www.numdam.org/articles/10.1214/13-AIHP564/} }

 TY - JOUR AU - Hairer, Martin AU - Kelly, David TI - Geometric versus non-geometric rough paths JO - Annales de l'I.H.P.
-Probabilités et statistiques PY - 2015 SP - 207 EP - 251 VL - 51 IS - 1 PB - Gauthier-Villars UR - http://www.numdam.org/articles/10.1214/13-AIHP564/ DO - 10.1214/13-AIHP564 LA - en ID - AIHPB_2015__51_1_207_0 ER -
+Probabilités et statistiques PY - 2015 SP - 207 EP - 251 VL - 51 IS - 1 PB - Gauthier-Villars UR - https://www.numdam.org/articles/10.1214/13-AIHP564/ DO - 10.1214/13-AIHP564 LA - en ID - AIHPB_2015__51_1_207_0 ER -

 %0 Journal Article %A Hairer, Martin %A Kelly, David %T Geometric versus non-geometric rough paths %J Annales de l'I.H.P.
-Probabilités et statistiques %D 2015 %P 207-251 %V 51 %N 1 %I Gauthier-Villars %U http://www.numdam.org/articles/10.1214/13-AIHP564/ %R 10.1214/13-AIHP564 %G en %F AIHPB_2015__51_1_207_0
+Probabilités et statistiques %D 2015 %P 207-251 %V 51 %N 1 %I Gauthier-Villars %U https://www.numdam.org/articles/10.1214/13-AIHP564/ %R 10.1214/13-AIHP564 %G en %F AIHPB_2015__51_1_207_0

 Hairer, Martin; Kelly, David.
 Geometric versus non-geometric rough paths.
 Annales de l'I.H.P.
-Probabilités et statistiques, Tome 51 (2015) no. 1, pp. 207-251. doi : 10.1214/13-AIHP564. http://www.numdam.org/articles/10.1214/13-AIHP564/
+Probabilités et statistiques, Tome 51 (2015) no. 1, pp. 207-251. doi : 10.1214/13-AIHP564. https://www.numdam.org/articles/10.1214/13-AIHP564/

 [1] Hopf Algebras.
 Cambridge Tracts in Mathematics 74.
 Cambridge Univ.
 Press, Cambridge, 1980.
 Translated from the Japanese by Hisae Kinoshita and Hiroko Tanaka. | Zbl